Aphorisms and Fragments

 The wheels of progress are greased

-with the blood of revolutionaries.
+with the blood of the martyrs.

-If I can love a man's art,
+If you can love a man's art,

 while despising his politics,